-*p-value obtained from chi-square test of contingency table

-Data are in (weighted %).

-Absolute number of participants does not perfectly correspond to percentages presented because weighted analyses were used.

 Identifying Overdispersion

-In PR analysis, the mean number of diseases was 0.89 and the variance was 1.55.
+In Poisson regression analysis, the mean number of diseases was 0.89 and the variance was 1.55.
 The variance was greater than the mean.
-Furthermore, the Deviance and Chi-square were 1.80 and 1.77, respectively.
-The goodness of statistics was larger than 1 shows that the number of diseases was over-dispersed in the data set and a Negative Binomial model would be appropriate.
+Furthermore, the Goodness of fit parameters and Chi-square were 1.80 and 1.77, respectively.
+These mean-variance relations and goodness of fit statistics (larger than 1) indicate that data were over-dispersed and that the Poisson and ZIP models should be rejected in favor of the NB and ZINB models.

 Test of Excess Zeros

-We tested for excess zeros by comparing the Poisson and NB models to the ZIP and ZINB models, respectively, using the Vuong test.
-The test statistics, Z = -7.56, and the P-value was <0.001 for ZIP versus Poisson and Z = -5.49, and the P-value was <0.001 for ZINB versus NB, which suggested that there were too many zero counts to be accounted for with Poisson regression and traditional negative binomial distribution and also show that both ZIP and ZINB provide a better fit than their one-component counterparts.
+By using the Vuong test statistics, we tested excess zeros for comparing the Poisson and NB regression models to the ZIP and ZINB regression models, respectively.
+The test statistics, V = 7.56, and the P-value was <0.001 for ZIP versus Poisson and V = 5.49, and the P-value was <0.001 for ZINB versus NB.
+The positive Vuong test statistics suggested that both ZIP and ZINB provided a better fit than their one-component counterparts according to overdispersion or access zero (table 3).
+The Vuong tests also rejected the ZIP models in favor of their overdispersion and excess zero, preferred the ZINB model (V= 4.15, P-value<0.001).

 Model assessment

-Table 3 demonstrates the fitting goodness of four regression models (PR, NB, ZIP, and ZINB).
+Table 4 demonstrates the fitting goodness of four regression models (PR, NB, ZIP, and ZINB).
 The model with the smallest Log-likelihood, AIC, AICc, and BIC was ZINB regression among the four models considered.
-ZINB model had the largest log-likelihood and the smallest AIC and BIC, suggesting the best goodness of fit.
-Therefore, the ZINB model shown in Table 1 with bold letters was chosen as the best model and the Poisson regression model fitted the data worst.
+The ZINB model had the smallest log-likelihood, AIC, AICc, and BIC, suggesting the best fit of the data (table 3).

-Table 3: Model selection criteria for PR, NB, ZIP and ZINB